markplagge/NeMo_Presentations/Outlines and Notes/slides_outline.md

 ### Neuromorphic Hardware Simulation
--   Should Allow for Chip Simulation
+-   Should Allow for Chip Simulation with:
-#### Needs to simulate
 	-   Current hardware design
 	-   Future and theoretical hardware